 Christopher Joel Battaglia was found beaten and left for dead in the early morning hours of June 11, 1990, in front of 1065 Lake Dr., Grand Rapids, MI.
-His body was discovered by an off-duty security guard from Blodgett Memorial Medical Center who saw Battaglia—known as Joel—lying in front of Trinity United Methodist Church.
+His body was discovered by an off-duty security guard from Blodgett Memorial Medical Center who saw Battaglia—known as Joel—lying across the street from Trinity United Methodist Church.
 The responding officer tried to revive him before Battaglia was taken to St. Mary’s Hospital where he was pronounced dead at 3:36 a.m.

 He remained unidentified until the next day because his identification was missing.
 He was identified partly though a tattoo of a phoenix just above his right ankle.
 Once identified police learned that he had been at Mulligan’s Pub, an Eastown bar, with a young woman.
 She told police that there she and Joel had an argument and Joel left the bar at about 1:45 a.m.
 The bar is ten blocks from where he was found.